-- it must be longer than a standard term paper: 20-25 pages in 12-point font, not including bibliography;
+- it should generally be longer than a standard term paper or final: 20-25 pages in 12-point font, not including bibliography;

 - it must demonstrate substantial in-depth research into context and secondary sources;

-- short projects such as term papers or conference papers cannot therefore be substitutes for the substantial paper.
+- short projects such as term papers, final papers, and conference papers are therefore not substitutes for the substantial paper

-Substantial papers in the department of Comparative Literature must be submitted in English so that all faculty members can read them for the spring review.
-Students writing for courses that may require or encourage submission in other languages must therefore provide a translation in addition to the original submission.
+Substantial papers in the department of Comparative Literature must be submitted in English so that all faculty members can read them during the Spring Review.
+Students writing for courses that may require or encourage submission in other languages should therefore provide a translation in addition to the original submission.

-All academic and teaching records of students are reviewed yearly by CMLT faculty prior to submitting recommendations to the Humanities Dean of Students.
+All academic and teaching records of students are reviewed yearly by Comparative Literature faculty prior to submitting recommendations to the Humanities Dean of Students.
 Continuation of funding is dependent on meeting departmental and divisional requirements for satisfactory academic progress and completion of teaching obligations.
-In particular, summer stipends are conditional on satisfactory progress and will be revoked during periods of academic probation.
+In particular, summer stipends are conditional on satisfactory progress and may be revoked during periods of academic probation.

-All students must meet the full-time residency requirements for autumn, winter, and spring during their coursework years and during exam preparation.
+All students must meet the full-time residency requirements for Autumn, Winter, and Spring quarters during their coursework years and Oral Exam preparation.
 The policy of the Humanities Division requires full-time scholastic residency for four years.

-In the first three years of the program while students are involved in coursework, all students will meet with the Director of Graduate Studies (DGS) prior to each quarter usually in week eight or nine to discuss and receive approval for course registration.
+In the first three years of the program while students are involved in coursework, all students will meet with the Director of Graduate Studies (DGS) or Faculty Mentor prior to each quarter to discuss progress and receive approval for course registration.